King Charles coronation: Timings, schedule and key events

 Coronation timetable: A schedule of times and events for King Charles’s crowning

-The coronation of King Charles III and Queen Consort Camilla is taking place today.
+The coronation of King Charles III and Queen Camilla took place on Saturday, May 6.

-The historic occasion, which is Britain’s first coronation since that of the late Queen Elizabeth II in 1953, will see 2,000 guests gathering in Westminster Abbey to watch Charles and Camilla be crowned and anointed.
+The historic occasion, which was Britain’s first coronation since that of the late Queen Elizabeth II in 1953, saw 2,000 guests gather in Westminster Abbey to watch Charles and Camilla be crowned and anointed.

-Each minute of the day has been planned carefully, from the arrivals of foreign royals, dignitaries and other guests, to the moment Charles steps out of the Abbey as the new monarch.
+Each minute of the day was planned carefully, from the arrivals of foreign royals, dignitaries and other guests, to the moment Charles stepped out of the Abbey as the new monarch.

-Crowds of people eager to catch a glimpse of the grand procession that will see the King and Queen Consort returning to Buckingham Palace have been growing steadily throughout the morning, despite the threat of heavy rain.
+Crowds of people eager to catch a glimpse of the grand procession that will see the King and Queen Consort returning to Buckingham Palace grew steadily throughout the morning, despite the threat of heavy rain.

-As the day progresses, here is a breakdown of what will take place during the ceremony and beyond:
+Here is a breakdown of what took place during the ceremony and what’s happening beyond:

 6am: Viewing areas along the procession route opened for members of the public who wish to view the spectacle.